Introduction to Design Trends

 • Audience Connection: Contemporary visuals build trust and relatability.

-• Creative Growth: Embracing new trends pushes your boundaries and keeps your skills sharp.
+• Creative Growth: Exposure to new ideas pushes your skills and inspires innovation.

 Key Design Trends Dominating 2025